-Low Carb Brussels sprouts are roasted in the oven with prosciutto and sweet balsamic vinegar.
-Prosciutto gives it extra flavor, dressed up with toasted slivered almonds over the top for a nice contrast in texture!
+Roasted Brussels sprouts with prosciutto and sweet balsamic vinegar, dressed up with toasted slivered almonds over the top for a little added crunch!

 This post may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases, through links in this post.
 See my Disclosure.

 If you want to make it extra special, you can even add some crumbled goat cheese over the top.
-This Low Carb sheet pan side dish will wow your guests and have them coming back for more!
+This Keto Brussels sprouts recipe will wow your guests and have them coming back for more!

 *Exact measurements are listed in the recipe card below.